 The fact that the SAT has now entered into fierce competition with the ACT for the state-test market has of course been widely reported, as has the fact that states’ adoption of the SAT coincided with the release of the new exam.

 In general, however, those two situations tend to be presented as events that are only generally related.
 Everyone knows that the SAT is fighting for market share with the ACT.
 Oddly enough, though, no one seems to be suggesting a cause-and-effect relationship — namely, that the SAT was redesigned in part so that it could fight for a share of the state test market.
 Those state-test takers were the reason the ACT had surpassed the ACT; targeting them was thus the fastest and easier way to recapture market share.

 Perhaps the implication was so obvious that it seemed unnecessary to spell out, but I think there’s more going on here than is immediately apparent.

 In order to compete effectively in the state test market, the SAT had to be reworked into a high-school aligned test.
 Indeed, many of the passages on the Critical Reading section of the old SAT were written at such a high level that administering the test to high school students as a graduation requirement would have been positively unthinkable.

 This also explains why the ELA “college readiness” benchmarks were lowered so dramatically.
-The reduction was necessary to allow a sufficient number of students who would not normally even take the SAT to be deemed “college ready” — and, in some states, be guaranteed to skip remedial classes in college, thus saving their institutions (as well as some tax-payers) substantial amounts of money.
+The reduction was necessary to allow a sufficient number of students who would not normally even take the SAT to be deemed “college ready” — and, in some states, be guaranteed the right to skip remedial classes in college, thus saving their institutions (as well as some tax-payers) substantial amounts of money.
 That’s a very lucrative change for cash-strapped public institutions.
 Professors, or more likely part-time, underpaid adjuncts, will have no choice but to make do with students who are not in fact ready for college-level work.
 But if the goal is simply to boost college graduation rates without regard for what a college diploma actually means, then that is a perfectly logical decision.